jamestharpe/jamestharpe.com/content/arduino-thermostat.md

 ### 1. Import the DHT library

 The DHT library is not available by default.
-To install it, navigate in the Arduino IDE to **Tools** ➡ **Manage Libraries...** the search for "DHT sensor library" and install it.
+To install it, navigate in the Arduino IDE to **Tools** ➡ **Manage Libraries...** then search for "DHT sensor library" and install it.

 ### 2. Write (or copy & paste) the code